-Potato gratin (or scalloped potatoes) make a classic side dish to roasted chicken or meat.
+Potato gratin (or scalloped potatoes) make a classic side dish of roasted chicken or meat.
 But most recipes are made with cream, so they're a no-go menu addition for those who keep kosher.
 Enter coconut milk, which lends creaminess without dairy.
-This Coconut Curry Potato Gratin would be delicious with brisket or a simple Roast Chicken.
-Vegans can turn the hearty potatoes into a delicious weeknight meal by skipping the meat and adding a generous heaping of roasted vegetables.

-Choose thick canned coconut milk for this recipe, rather than the thinner refrigerated coconut beverages that are designed as cow's milk replacements.
-(You'll get richer coconut flavor with full fat coconut milk).
+Choose thick canned coconut milk for this recipe, rather than the thinner refrigerated coconut beverages that are designated as cow's milk replacements.
+You'll get richer coconut flavor with full-fat coconut milk.
 When you open the can, give it a stir to incorporate the coconut cream with the coconut water, which tends to separate.

-- 2 tablespoons neutral flavored oil, such as canola or sunflower
+- 2 tablespoons oil (neutral such as canola or sunflower)

 - 1 teaspoon curry powder